fyjah/Laravel-2fa-twilio-authy/readme.md

 ***NOTE:** Apart from the `requestSMS()` method, Twilio Authy SDK also supports other [channels](https://www.twilio.com/docs/authy/two-factor-authentication-channels) for sending the OTP to a user.*

+Be sure to import the `AuthyApi` class after the namespace in `LoginController.php`.

+    use Authy\AuthyApi;

 ### Verifying 2FA OTP
 Next, let’s write out the logic for verifying a user’s OTP code.
 First generate a [controller](https://laravel.com/docs/6.x/controllers) which will house the logic for verification.
 Open a terminal and run the following: